Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Functional Regression Models with Tumor Shape Information as Covariates

 In the previous section, we formally specified the SECT which allows us to map shapes into a space that: (i) is represented by collection of curves, and (ii) has a well-defined inner product structure.
-We will now adapt ideas from functional data analysis (FDA) to specify a general regression model that uses topological summary statistics as covariates.
+We will now discuss how functional data analysis (FDA) is a particularly suitable framework to specify a general regression model that uses tumor shape information (in the form of topological summary statistics, captured by the SECT) as covariates.
 The goal of FDA is to model data that are continuous functions (e.g.~curves, response surfaces, or images) \cite{Muller:2005aa,Ferraty:2006aa,Ramsay:2006aa,Muller:2008aa,Pomann:2016aa}.
 The key idea here is that these functions can be considered as elements in a Hilbert space for which one can specify statistical models using stochastic processes \cite{Preda:2007aa,Morris:2015aa,Kadri:2010aa,Wang:2016aa}.
 In this paper, we will use a class of stochastic processes that is often referred to as Gaussian processes (GPs) \cite{Wahba,Wolpert:2007aa,Yuan:2010aa}.